Funnylaksa/book-recommender/README.md

 The books dataset is taken from https://github.com/zygmuntz/goodbooks-10k.
 The dataset contains ten thousand most popular books with over six million ratings.

-## Finding similar movies
+## Finding similar books
 ### Collabarative Filtering (Just based on ratings)

 Using Weighted Matrix Factorisation, a recommender model is created based on the user ratings.
-This aim is to recommend based on collaborative filtering, to recommend users book based on what similar users rates highly.
+This aim is to recommend based on collaborative filtering, to recommend user books based on what similar users rates highly.

 ### Content Based Filtering